Hearty Marinara Sauce

 How to Make This Recipe

 Step 1: Set a large dutch oven over medium heat with a few tablespoons of olive oil.
 Add the chili flakes, and once they begin to sizzle, stir in the diced onion, celery, carrot, and minced garlic.
-Saute, stirring occasionally, until the vegetables are very soft and golden brown, about 12 - 15 minutes, and season with a big pinch of salt.
+Saute until the vegetables are very soft and golden brown.

 Step 2: Meanwhile, squish the canned tomatoes with your hands until nicely crushed.